dionathan-santos/Data_Analysis_Portifolio/README.md

 This project presents a comprehensive data analysis of **building permits** in Edmonton, focusing specifically on **new house units** added between the years covered in the dataset (2009 to 2024).
 The goal of this project was to explore trends, patterns, and insights about residential construction, including geographic distribution, seasonality, construction costs, and the impact of zoning and job categories.
 This repository demonstrates my expertise in **data wrangling**, **exploratory data analysis**, and **visualization** using **Python**.

 ## Dataset
-The dataset contains detailed information on building permits in Edmonton, extract from https://data.edmonton.ca/
+The dataset contains detailed information on building permits in Edmonton, extracted from https://data.edmonton.ca/

 ### Key Columns Used:
 - `UNITS_ADDED`: Number of new house units added.